MicrosoftDocs/iis-docs/iis/install/web-platform-installer/web-platform-installer-v4-command-line-webpicmdexe-rtw-release.md

 Ex: &gt;WebPICMD.exe /List /ListOption:Languages

-This returns the the list of languages and their associated language IDs
+This returns the list of languages and their associated language IDs

 ### /Install mode